Opentrons/opentrons-emulation/README.md

 **Supported Emulation Levels By Hardware:**

-Below is a table with the available levels for each piece of hardware.
+The various emulators in this repository support different levels of emulation based on their architecture.
+Below is a table with the supported levels for each emulator.

 | Hardware                 | Firmware Emulation | Hardware Emulation         |
 |--------------------------|--------------------|----------------------------|